Chongqing Jiangbei International Airport

 Chongqing Jiangbei International Airport is the main international airport serving the city of Chongqing in Southwestern China.
-It is located in Yubei, Chongqing, about 19 km north of the Chongqing urban center.
+It is located in Liangjiang, Chongqing, about 19 km north of Chongqing city center.

 The airport is a major aviation hub for airlines in western China, including China Express, China Southern (through its subsidiary Chongqing Airlines), Hainan Airlines, Sichuan Airlines and West Air.
 Chongqing is a focus city for Air China, Shandong Airlines, Tianjin Airlines and XiamenAir.

 Jiangbei Airport has undergone multiple major expansions.
 The latest expansion involves a new satellite terminal (Terminal 3B) and a fourth runway, both of which have finished construction as of 2025.
 The first, second, and third phases of the airport came into operation in January 1990, December 2004, and December 2010, respectively.
 Terminal 2 is capable of handling 15 million passengers and Terminal 3A 45 million passengers annually.

-It was the 7th busiest airport in mainland China by passenger traffic in 2024.
+It was the 9th busiest airport in mainland China by passenger traffic in 2025.
 Jiangbei Airport was awarded the best airport in its size category by Airports Council International in 2017 and again in 2018.